KingKnecht/SAFE-SignalR-Feliz/README.md

 * [Bulma](https://bulma.io/documentation/)

-Bear with me, if I' doing weird things in the code.
+Please bear with me, if I'm doing weird things in the code.
 I have very little experience with all that stuff.
-If you know how to do it better, let me know 😉
+If you know how to do it better: Let me know 😉